 I guess to try to help you understand where I’m at, imagine what it was like when you learnt to ride a bike, you have the stabilisers on but you then realise you don’t need them anymore.
 However, you stretch it out as long as possible before taking them off, regardless off the fact you can now ride independently.
 I guess you just want to keep a hold of the comfort blanket because it makes you feel all nice, cosy and safe.

 I feel like I’ve already reached the finish line and now I want to go back and help others to cross it to, carrying them if I need to; I am a powerlifter after all 😁💪.
 Invictus was the best thing to happen to me for so many reasons; I feel so truly blessed and I know I have so much I would like to give back.
-It’s your turn now….
+To future competitors, it’s your turn now….